The Last Spritz

 CreedEDP

 There is no honest Creed list that doesn't put Aventus first.
-We've worn it, doubted it, sniffed every clone, and come back to the same conclusion: the pineapple-plus-smoky-birch contrast is genuinely distinctive, the dry-down has more dimension than the dupes, and the compliment performance is unmatched in the Creed lineup.
+We've worn it, sniffed every clone, and come back to the same conclusion: the pineapple-plus-smoky-birch contrast is genuinely distinctive, the dry-down has more dimension than any dupe approximates, and the compliment performance is unmatched in the entire Creed lineup.

 Green Irish Tweed